gearglow/ReptiliaWithATwist/The List - Notes.md

 >
 > Who heed Magic's Call
 >
-> The Chosen is come
+> The Chosen hath come
 >
 > To reign over all
 >